 Christian love is incomprehensible to those who have not experienced it.
-That the infinite and the intangible can be lovable, or that the human heart can beat with genuine charity for a neighbour, or that the human heart can beat with genuine charity for a neighbour, seems impossible to many people I know — in fact almost monstrous.
-But whether it be founded on an illusion or not, how can we doubt that such a sentiment exists, and even in great intensity?
+That the infinite and the intangible can be lovable, or that the human heart can beat with genuine charity for a fellow-being, seems impossible to many people I know —in fact almost monstrous.
+But whether it be founded on an illusion or not, how can we doubt that such a sentiment exists, and even in great intensity ?
 We have only to note crudely the results it produces unceasingly all round us.
 Is it not a positive fact that thousands of mystics, for twenty centuries, have drawn from its flame a passionate fervour that outstrips by far in brightness and purity the urge and devotion of any human love?
 Is it not also a fact that, having once experienced it, further thousands of men and women are daily renouncing every other ambition and every other joy save that of abandoning themselves to it and labouring within it more and more completely?
-Lastly, is it not a fact, as I can warrant, that if the love of God were extinguished in the souls of the faithful, the enormous edifice of rites, of hierarchy and of doctrine that comprise the Church would instantly revert to the dust from which it rose?
+Lastly, is it not a fact, as I can warrant, that if the love of God were extinguished in the souls of the faithful, the enormous edifice of rites, of hierarchy and of doctrines that comprise the Church would instantly revert to the dust from which it rose.

 It is a phenomenon of capital importance for the science of man that, over an appreciable region of the earth, a zone of thought has appeared and grown in which a genuine universal love has not only been conceived and preached, but has also been shown to be psychologically possible and operative in practice.
 It is all the more capital inasmuch as, far from decreasing, the movement seems to wish to gain still greater speed and intensity.

-For almost all the ancient religions, the renewal of cosmic outlook characterizing ‘the modern mind’ has occasioned a crisis of such severity that, if they have not yet been killed by it, it is plain they will never recover.
-Narrowly bound to untenable myths, or steeped in a pessimistic and passive mysticism, they can adjust themselves neither to the precise immensities, nor to the constructive requirements, of space-time.
+For almost all the ancient religions, the renewal of cosmic outlook characterising the modern mind has occasioned a crisis of such severity that, if they have not yet been killed by it, it is plain they will never recover.
+Narrowly bound to untenable myths, or steeped in a pessimistic and passive mysticism, they can adjust themselves neither to the precise immensities, nor to die constructive requirements, of space-time.
 They are out of step both with our science and with our activity.

 But under the shock which is rapidly causing its rivals to disappear, Christianity, which might at first have been thought to be shaken too, is showing, on the contrary, every sign of forging ahead.
 For, by the very fact of the new dimensions assumed by the universe as we see it today, it reveals itself both as inherently more vigorous in itself and as more necessary to the world than it has ever been before.

 i.
-Considered objectively as a phenomenon, the Christian movement, through its rootedness in the past and ceaseless developments, exhibits the characteristic of a phylum.
+Considered objectively as a phenomenon, the Christian movement, through its rootedness in the past and ceaseless developments, exhibits the characteristics of a phylum.

 ii.
 Reset in an evolution interpreted as an ascent of consciousness, this phylum, in its trend towards a synthesis based on love, progresses precisely in the direction presumed for the leading-shoot of biogenesis.

 iii.
-In the impetus which guides and sustains its advance, this rising shoot implies essentially the consciousness of finding itself in actual relationship with a spiritual and transcendent pole of universal convergence.
+In the impetus which guides and sustains its advance, this rising shoot implies essentially the consciousness of being in actual relationship with a spiritual and transcendent pole of universal convergence.